Leedehai/ctimer/README.md

 So here you have it:)

-> Motivation:<br>I need a timer to [run tests for my projects](https://github.com/Leedehai/score).
+> Motivation:<br>I needed a timer to [run tests](https://github.com/Leedehai/score).
 I want to run them in parallel, so it is crucial to measure the processor time, i.e. time truly spent on execution, instead of the wall time.<br>I rolled one myself in Python, which works fine, but I was not satisfied with the speed, and more importantly the need of accomodating both Python2 and Python3 (since not everyone uses Python3), and for Python2 I had to write a non-daemonic process class, together with a number of other aerobatics.

 ## Prerequisites
 - OS: Linux (kernel 2.6+) or macOS 10.12+ (no Windows, because POSIX is needed)
 - build tool: GNU Make 3.81+
 - compiler: Clang (GCC is not tested but should work) with C++14 standard
-- run tests and samples: Python2 or Python3
+- run tests and samples: Python3.5+

 ## How to build
 ```sh